 In May 2016, the Company announced that its Phase 3 clinical trial Immunotherapy for Pancreatic RESectable cancer Study, or IMPRESS, of algenpantucel-L for patients with resected pancreatic cancer did not achieve its primary endpoint and in order to reduce costs associated with algenpantucel-L and the HyperAcute® Cellular Immunotherapy platform technology, the Company's management adopted a restructuring plan in May 2016 which included a reduction in the Company's workforce; the exit or reduction of certain leased facilities; and the renegotiation or termination of contracts with certain third parties.
 As a result of the restructuring, the Company also impaired fixed assets which management determined had no or limited future use.
 The fair value of impaired fixed assets was determined based on management's estimate of market resale value.
-Restructuring charges recorded during 2016 were \$11.6 million, which included an impairment charge of \$4.0 million.
-No restructuring charges were recorded during the three and six months ended June 30, 2017.
+Restructuring charges recorded during 2016 were \$12.3 million, of which \$500,000 is included within general and administrative expenses and \$11.8 million is included within the research and development expenses in the condensed consolidated statement of operations.
+Included in the \$12.3 million of charges is non-cash asset impairment charges of \$4.0 million.
+No additional charges related to the 2016 restructuring were recorded during the three and nine months ended September 30, 2017 and all amounts accrued as of December 31, 2016 were paid by the end of the first quarter of 2017.